Malmis1/project-group12/DESIGN.md

 ## Icons

 A favicon will be used for the website (which is visible in the corresponding tab in the web-browser).
+Icons can be used for logos, such as the logo for the main page.
+Icons can contain colors that fit the theme.

 ## Typography